Opening a Bank Account in France

 Identity Document

 All banks require official photo identification.
-Acceptable documents include a valid passport for any nationality, a national identity card for EU/EEA citizens, or a French residence permit (titre de séjour) for non-EU residents living in France.
-The document must be current and not expired.
-Most banks will accept digital copies for online applications, but some traditional banks may require viewing the original.
+For EU citizens, a national identity card works fine.
+Non-EU residents need a valid passport, and if you are staying long-term, a French residence permit (titre de séjour).
+The document must be currently valid, not expired.
+Some online banks accept digital copies, but traditional banks often want to see the original.

 Proof of Address